 All seniors are encouraged to browse the Senior Thesis Database for examples of past work.

-To see examples of papers that won Senior Thesis Prizes, see this list of recent student winners.
+To see examples of papers that won Senior Thesis Prizes, see this article about the Class of ’22 student winners.

 Senior Thesis Coordinator